mrevoke/ecommerce/README.md

 ## E-Commerce App

 ### Project Overview
-This project is a Flutter mobile application developed for Priority Soft's developer test project.
 The app allows users to browse and purchase shoes from various brands, view product details, read and write reviews, manage a shopping cart, and proceed to checkout.

 ### Tech Stack
 - Flutter for cross-platform mobile development.